mdahllof/gendertext/README.md

 `fu_degree.csv`: for Section 4.1 on degree inflection in adjectives and adverbs.

-`fu_pronouns.csv`: Section 5 on same-gender gendered pronoun use.
+`fu_pronouns.csv`: for Section 5 on same-gender gendered pronoun use.